rieckpil/progmot/content/post/writing-a-book-remotely.md

 INSERT LOGO HERE

-Once we had a working sample application running on AWS and were confident that the topic we're about to write adds value, we started writing the book.
-We first sketched out a table of contents and started working on the different chapters in parallel.

-Everybody was working on a dedicated chapter so there wasn't any conflict or waiting.
-Writing the new chapter consisted both of doing some resarch, adjusting the sample application and writing the manuscript.

-As were incrementally releasing new version of th eBook, we tried to work on the modules and chapters in sequence.
-It should be more or less and append-only of chapters and no inline adding of chapters so that the readers that get a copy early, can continue reading the book were they left if there's a new version available.

 I've used this same iterative approach with an [early bird audience for my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/) and we saw the same benefits for this book.